FICO

-FICO (legal name: Fair Isaac Corporation), originally Fair, Isaac and Company, is a data analytics company based in Bozeman, Montana, focused on credit scoring services.
+FICO (legal name: Fair Isaac Corporation), originally Fair, Isaac and Company, is an American data analytics company based in Bozeman, Montana, focused on credit scoring services.
 It was founded by Bill Fair and Earl Isaac in 1956.
 Its FICO score, a measure of consumer credit risk, has become a fixture of consumer lending in the United States.

 In 2013, lenders purchased more than 10 billion FICO scores and about 30 million American consumers accessed their scores themselves.
-The company reported a revenue of $1.29 billion dollars for the fiscal year of 2020.
+The company reported a revenue of $1.29 billion for the fiscal year of 2020.

 History

 FICO was founded in 1956 as Fair, Isaac and Company by engineer William R. "Bill" Fair and mathematician Earl Judson Isaac.
 The two met while working at the Stanford Research Institute in Menlo Park, California.
 Selling its first credit scoring system two years after the company's creation, FICO pitched its system to fifty American lenders.

-FICO went public in 1986 and is traded on the New York Stock Exchange.
+FICO went public in July 1987 and is traded on the New York Stock Exchange.
 The company debuted its first general-purpose FICO score in 1989.
 FICO scores are based on credit reports and "base" FICO scores range from 300 to 850, while industry-specific scores range from 250 to 900.

 Lenders use the scores to gauge a potential borrower's creditworthiness.

 Fannie Mae and Freddie Mac first began using FICO scores to help determine which American consumers qualified for mortgages bought and sold by the companies in 1995.